Gonzalomarcylabschool/AKOMA-Curriculum-2022/unit-3/lecture-0-PEDAC/lecture-notes.md

 ## Structured Approach
 What is the benefit of taking a structured approach to solving complex problems?

-There are many was of solving coding problems but a proven method of doing so is taking a sturctred approach.
+There are many ways of solving coding problems but a proven method of doing so is taking a sturctred approach.
 When you are trying to solve a problem you should be thinking of these questions:

 1. Did you understand the problem fully?